 Kristof criticizes the past homophobia of some conservative Christian groups without recognizing that his pro-aid position allows those groups to refuse to hire female or gay employees.
 Thus they spread overseas the vision of a conservative Christian America rather than the egalitarian ideals of the U.S. Constitution that government organizations would be required to defend.

 Presidential candidate Obama promised to change the George W. Bush-era rules that allowed federal aid to groups that discriminate in hiring on the basis of religion.
 Even after the report's release, the Bush rules remain in place.
-Representative Robert C. Scott (D.-Va.), who valiantly contested Bush on the antidiscrimination issue, said of the Obama administration: You'll have to ask them why they think it is all right to discriminate; they are either offended by the idea of discrimination, or they're not
+Representative Robert C. Scott (D.-Va.), who valiantly contested Bush on the antidiscrimination issue, said of the Obama administration: You'll have to ask them why they think it is all right to discriminate; they are either offended by the idea of discrimination, or they're not.

 Kristof and Obama are not.
 Fortunately the snobby, sneering, snooty, secular liberals still are.